chuckmasterson/chuckmasterson.github.io/_posts/2007-02-04-studies-show-finneytown-secondary-campus-not-a-real-school.md

 proclaimed, FINNEYTOWN HIGH SCHOOL.
 Then they renamed the school to “Finneytown Secondary Campus” and received a new sign: it’s stone and has engraved (in Times New Roman, small, and aligned to the left, not centered as it should be)
-<span class="small-caps">Finneytown Secondary Campus,</span> and, below that
+<span class="smallcaps">Finneytown Secondary Campus,</span> and, below that
-and almost the same size, <span class="small-caps">Gift of the Class of 2005</span>. it’s an exceedingly disheartening and half-assed sign.
+and almost the same size, <span class="smallcaps">Gift of the Class of 2005</span>. it’s an exceedingly disheartening and half-assed sign.
 Another clue is that the State of Ohio rated us “effective”, not “excellent”.
 So that means I’m learning effectively.
 That explains why Mrs Otten was loath to teach